Athens Lunatic Asylum

 The Athens Lunatic Asylum, now a mixed-use development known as The Ridges, was a Kirkbride Plan mental hospital operated in Athens, Ohio, from 1874 until 1993.
 During its operation, the hospital provided services to a variety of patients including Civil War veterans, children, and those declared mentally unwell.
 After a period of disuse the property was redeveloped by the state of Ohio.
 Today, The Ridges are a part of Ohio University and house the Kennedy Museum of Art as well as an auditorium and many offices, classrooms, and storage facilities.

-The former hospital is perhaps best known as a site of the infamous lobotomy procedure, as well as various supposed paranormal sightings.
 After the hospital's original structure closed, the state of Ohio acquired the property and renamed the complex and its surrounding grounds The Ridges.
 According to The Guide of Repository Holdings, the term "The Ridges" was derived from a naming contest in 1984 to re-describe the area and its purpose.